Insomnia – Diagnosis, Symptoms, and Treatment

 Insomnia is a common condition that is frequently evaluated in the primary care clinic.
-This disease frequently requires referral to a sleep specialist.
+This disease often requires referral to a sleep specialist.

 Chronic insomnia has a prevalence of about 10-15% in the United States.
 It more often affects women, the elderly, and individuals with chronic medical or psychiatric disorders.

 - Inability to initiate sleep

 - Problems getting restorative sleep